 Party on Koh Phangan

-Koh Phangan is famed for its Full Moon Party, which once began as a psychedelic hippie beach bonfire but since grew into a massively commercialized event attracting tens of thousands of drunken revelers every month.
+Koh Phangan is famed for its Full Moon Party, which once began as a psychedelic hippie beach bonfire but since grew into a massively commercialized event attracting tens of thousands of drunken revellers every month.
 For many, it’s the key reason to visit.
 But outside of the Full Moon and Half-Moon events, Koh Phangan also happens to be much more than just a party island.

 For secluded beaches with affordable bungalows, you only need to go to the west or northwest parts of the island.
 Bottle Beach in the north is even downright isolated, blissfully removed from the crowds in the south where the parties take place.